moderndatacompany/dataos.info/docs/interfaces/lens.md

 <aside class="callout">🗣 Lens views in Draft mode are not eligible for cloning.
 Users are required to publish the view prior to initiating the cloning process. </aside>

 #### **Editing an existing view**
-Users can edit an existing lens view that they own.
+Users can edit an existing Lens view that they own.
 ![Edit mode](lens/lens_ecosystem/edit_view.png)

 <figcaption align = "center">Editing a view</figcaption>

 ## Elements of a Lens

-The fundamental constituents of both lens and contract encompass an amalgamation of data elements: fields, entities, dimensions, and measures.
+The fundamental constituents of both Lens and contract encompass an amalgamation of data elements: fields, entities, dimensions, and measures.
 These elements collectively serve the purpose of outlining the composition and logic of data models.
 To know more about these elements, refer to
 [Elements of Lens](lens/elements_of_lens/elements_of_lens.md).

 ## Lens ecosystem